 Office

-Office of AI Throughput & Cost Control
+Office of AI Throughput, Governance & Cost Control

 Institutional notes on removing avoidable idle time in AI/LLM inference pipelines to reduce cost per successful completion.